Ways you can contribute to ABI:

 In-kind donations of goods and services help make our events, conferences and fundraisers successful, and are often what allow us to add that extra something that makes an ABI event special.
 Here are some examples of in-kind donations that we have received in the past:

 Prizes & Gifts

-Prizes for raffles and auctions can include gift certificates, handmade art, recreational items, gift baskets (such as food, coffee, microbrew), entertainment items, vacation getaways, spa trips, etc. At Buddy Walk and other big events, raffles and auctions are a great fundraising tool.
+Prizes for raffles and auctions can include gift certificates, handmade art, recreational items, gift baskets (such as food, coffee, microbrew), entertainment items, vacation getaways, spa trips, etc. At Buddy Fest and other big events, raffles and auctions are a great fundraising tool.
 Such items also make excellent "thank you" gifts for speakers and volunteers.